Fast 3D Nanophotonic Inverse Design using Volume Integral Equations: Inverse Design of Nanophotonic Structures

 \subsection{Power Splitter}

-As a second example, we consider the JVIE-based inverse design of a 1:2 power splitter, one of the most essential components in the silicon photonics industry.
+As the first example, we consider the JVIE-based inverse design of a 1:2 power splitter, one of the most essential components in the silicon photonics industry.
 Fig. 4a illustrates the power splitter structure, which consists of an input waveguide that launches the incoming wave into the device, a central design region measuring 2.5 $\mu$m $\times$ 2.5 $\mu$m, composed of 20 $\times$ 20 pixels, each 125 nm $\times$ 125 nm in size, and two output waveguides that receive the evenly split power.
-The input and output waveguides have cross-sectional dimensions of 500 nm × 225 nm.
+The input and output waveguides have a width of $0.5 \mu m$, and the thickness of the whole structure is $0.225 \mu m$.

 The free-space wavelength is 1550 nm, and the side length of each cubic discretization voxel is 25 nm, which is small enough compared to the wavelength inside the core material ($\lambda_{Si}/18$) to ensure an accurate EM solution.
 As before, circulant preconditioners are applied to the matrix equation, and a fundamental mode excitation source is placed in the input waveguide.
 A mode monitor is placed on one of the output waveguides to measure the transmission of the fundamental mode.
 Symmetry is strictly enforced in the design region to split the input power equally between the output ports.